-The test allows to measure alcohol in beer, which is an important quality parameter.
+The test allows to measure alcohol by volume (ABV) in beer, which is an important quality parameter.

 Features and Benefits of the determination of Alcohol by Volume in Beer with CDR BeerLab®

 - the Method is simpler and faster than reference methods (hydrostatic balance)

 - it does not need specific laboratory facilities, nor the dexterity of chemical analyst experts

 - the results are correlated with the reference methods